turingschool-examples/webpack-starter-kit/README.md

 ## Ending Thoughts

-At this point in my journey as a software developer, I am veyr proud of this application.
-Being able to navigate network requests for the first time was a vry big win.
+At this point in my journey as a software developer, I am very proud of this application.
+Being able to navigate network requests for the first time was a very big win.
 Another win was being able to change the origonal webpack loader to handle SASS files.

 Possible Improvements: